inputoutputcode/service-fabric-observer/Documentation/Deployment/Deployment.md

 Like all elementary services such as monitoring, Windows update, scripts, scaling, etc. those services should be installed with the initial cluster deployment.

 There are two options:
 1. Add the resource provided in the ARM template service-fabric-observer.json in the template which also deploys the Service Fabric cluster.
 To guarantee the correct deployment order the first resource has to depend on the cluster resource.
+Using 'dependsOn' makes sure that the Service Fabric Resource Provider waits with the application deployment till the cluster deployment is ready.

 ```ARM
     {